The revised deadline for implementing the new lease accounting standards (ASC 842) for private companies is fast approaching.

 Complying with the new lease accounting standards

-Adhering to the new lease accounting standards may require a detail review of your company’s lease agreements and other contracts, which may contain lease components.
+Adhering to the new lease accounting standards may require a detailed review of your company’s lease agreements and other contracts, which may contain lease components.
 Gathering and reviewing the contracts to ensure completeness of lease accounting may require significant effort and time – not only by your company’s accounting personnel, but personnel from other departments, too.
 You may require assistance from employees in procurement, security and maintenance, transportation, information technology and legal, to name a few.
 Depending on whether your operations, administration and company management are centralized or decentralized as well as domestic or foreign, you may need to establish appropriate, adequate policies and procedures to gather and analyze lease related information.

 As public companies were required to implement the standards for reporting periods on or after December 15, 2018, private companies have the advantage of learning from public companies’ implementation experiences.
 One of several lessons learned was that it is never too early to start the implementation process.
 Implementing ASC 842 often takes longer than expected, due to various factors including: